Enable JavaScript to ensure website accessibility

 Summers McMurray, Psy.D., is a licensed psychologist with over 20 years of counseling experience.
 She received her Doctorate in Psychology and Masters in Theology from Fuller Theological Seminary and worked for 9 years in private practice before transitioning to a full-time role at Cedar Springs in 2015.

-Stewart Scott is currently a pre-licensed professional counselor.
+Stewart Scott is currently a licensed professional counselor.
 He also has prior military and pastoral experience.
 He received his Masters in Counseling from Reformed Theological Seminary (RTS) in Orlando Florida.
 Stewart served in private practice before joining the Cedar Springs staff in 2024.

 Disclaimer Statement